AdnanMahmoudiDev/AdnanMahmoudiDev/README.md

 # Adnan Mahmoudi

-### Backend Developer
+**Backend Developer | PHP & Laravel**

-I build backend systems and web applications with **PHP and Laravel**, with a focus on writing clean, maintainable, and reliable code.
+I build web applications and backend systems using PHP and Laravel, with a focus on clean architecture, maintainable code, database design, and reliable APIs.

-My main interests are backend architecture, database design, REST APIs, authentication, application security, and building real-world web applications.
+My goal is to continuously improve my engineering skills by building real-world applications and working with modern backend technologies.

 ---

-## About
+## About Me

-* Backend Developer focused on **PHP & Laravel**
+* Backend developer focused on **PHP & Laravel**
-* Building and maintaining **Laravel-based web applications**
+* Building web applications with **Laravel 11**
-* Interested in **software architecture, clean code, and scalable systems**
+* Interested in backend architecture and clean code
-* Working with relational databases and API-driven applications
+* Working with relational databases and Eloquent ORM
-* Continuously improving my backend development and system design skills
+* Building RESTful APIs and authentication systems
+* Interested in web application security and performance
-* Currently expanding my knowledge of **Artificial Intelligence and modern backend technologies**
+* Currently expanding my knowledge of Artificial Intelligence

 ---